MJolley1/PreProcessing/readme.txt

 Simply open the app, select the image file you wish to process, and the app will walk you through the possible options and will produce graphics for comparison.

+Alternatively, simply download the ZIP file containing the script and example imagery and run it using Matlab

 REQUIRES:
 MATLAB Runtime